thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 	b. **Puppet Code**
 	c.
 HTML
 	d.
 Python
-2. Using Puppet Enterprise provides which advantages when deploying NTP:
+2. Using Puppet Enterprise console provides which advantages when deploying NTP:
 	a.
 The code is simple and brief
 	b. **Event inspector can be used to check status
 	c. **Automation